opendocsg/slw-judgments-backfill/2017_SGHC_270/report.md

 51     Ms Eio asked for costs on the basis that the applicant had succeeded in his application.
 Mr Namazie submitted that since Ms Eio took up the case _pro bono_ , there should be no order as to costs.

 52     I saw no reason in principle why the court should not award costs purely because the successful party is represented by counsel acting _pro bono_.
 Indeed, if costs were ordered on the ordinary basis, it would promote _pro bono_ work.
-This was also the case in _SATS Construction Pte Ltd v Islam Md Ohidul_ [2016] 3 SLR 1164, where Debbie Ong JC awarded costs to counsel acting _pro bono_ , as “ _pro bono_ and legal aid services are provided to enhance access to justice and it is fair for the providers of such services to be paid for the work they have done by virtue of costs orders” (at [17]).
+This was also the case in _SATS Construction Pte Ltd v Islam Md Ohidul_ <span class="citation">[2016] 3 SLR 1164</span>, where Debbie Ong JC awarded costs to counsel acting _pro bono_ , as “ _pro bono_ and legal aid services are provided to enhance access to justice and it is fair for the providers of such services to be paid for the work they have done by virtue of costs orders” (at [17]).
 This was precisely the case here.
 I therefore ordered the respondent to pay costs to the applicant, which I fixed at $8,000 inclusive of disbursements.

  Copyright © Government of Singapore.